Aenigmachanna gollum: Description

 Anatomical views of Aenigmachanna gollum: (A) lateral view highlighting elongated body and long dorsal fin, (B) dorsal view showing fin placement and scale pattern, and (C) ventral view showing reduced pelvic region.

 Aenigmachanna gollum has an elongated, slender body that is anteriorly cylindrical and becomes laterally compressed caudally.
 It is often described as an eel-like fish with a large head and mouth, where the jaw takes up nearly two-thirds of the total head length.
 Several rows of recurved teeth line the premaxilla and dentary bones, while only a single row is present on the palatine bone.
 The dorsal fin is long, beginning just behind the gill region and ending before the caudal base.
 The anal fin starts roughly halfway along the body and also terminates at the caudal base.
 The pectoral fins are rounded and oval-shaped, aiding in stabilization during slow, sinuous swimming.
 The caudal fin is truncated with a rounded margin.
 A. gollum lacks pelvic fins entirely.

 Unlike many stygofauna – which usually have reduced colouring and have poor or no vision – A. gollum has well-developed pigmentation and normally-sized eyes.
 The body of Aenigmachanna gollum varies in coloration from shades of brown to light beige.

 Due to its reduced swim bladder, Aenigmachanna gollum cannot maintain buoyancy in the water.
-Like other snakeheads, it is capable of air breathing and moves by undulating its spineless fins in an eel-like manner.
+Like other snakeheads (Aenigmachanna and Channidae), it is capable of air breathing and moves by undulating its spineless fins in an eel-like manner.